pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"invalid-star-assignment-target"+OR+"E0113")

 ### [E0114](#E0114) (star-needs-assignment-target)<a name="E0114"></a>
-Can use starred expression only in assignment target Emitted when a star expression is not used in an assignment target.
+Can use starred expression only in assignment target.

+Emitted when a star expression is not used in an assignment target.
 This message can't be emitted when using Python < 3.0.

 **:x: Incorrect code**